 Severe Service Requirements

-A lot of Portage motorists have asked whether or not they should use their severe service maintenance schedule, which is listed in their car owners' manual.
+A lot of Portage drivers have asked whether or not they should use their severe service maintenance schedule, which is listed in their vehicle's owner's manual.
 It can be somewhat confusing, so we decided to consult an expert.
 Cricket Killingsworth is from QMI/Heartland, a manufacturer of automotive products and fluids.
-She's been in the automotive business for 24 years and is a speaker, a trainer, and a writer.
+She's been in the automotive business for over 30 years and is a speaker, a trainer and a writer.

-Foreign and domestic auto manufacturers create a specific schedule for each vehicle they manufacture.
-So there isn't one generic schedule that applies to all cars.
-In addition to your owners' manual, Portage automotive repair centers (including Tuffy Portage) subscribe to information services that provide the maintenance schedules for every vehicle - so they can help you know when to take care of needed services.
+Foreign and domestic vehicle manufacturers create a specific schedule for each vehicle they manufacture.
+So there isn't one generic schedule that applies to all vehicles.
+In addition to your owner's manual, Portage automotive repair centers (including Tuffy Portage) subscribe to information services that provide the auto maintenance schedules for every vehicle - so they can help Portage drivers know when to take care of needed services.
 Below is a typical definition for severe service.

-- Most trips are less than four miles
+- Most trips are less than four miles/six and a half kilometers

-- Most trips are less than ten miles and outside temperatures are below freezing
+- Most trips are less than 10 miles/16 km and outside temperatures are below freezing

 - You drive regularly in very hot Michigan weather

-- The engine is at low speed most of the time (not on the interstate)
+- The engine is at low speed most of the time (not on the freeway)

 - Stop and go driving